Annosz/StardewValleyModding/StardewValleyMods/RememberFacedDirection/README.md

 ## How it works

-The mod uses Harmony to add a prefix to methods starting the direction change (such as the action button or the receiving animation for a special item) and a postfi to methods after the action (such as finishing eating and writing the message connected to the special item).
-In the first message we save the direction, in the later we set it back for the farmer.
+The mod uses Harmony to add a prefix to methods starting the direction change (such as the action button or the receiving animation for a special item) and a postfix to methods after the action (such as finishing eating and writing the message connected to the special item).
+In the first extension we save the direction, in the later we set it back for the farmer.